-SURG1113 Surgical Procedures II This course explores the areas of orthopedic surgery, genitourinary surgery, ophthalmic surgery, and ear, nose, and throat surgery.
+SURG1213 Surgical Procedures II This course explores the in-depth study of relevant surgical anatomy, physiology, pathophysiology, and diagnostic interventions to: orthopedic surgery, genitourinary surgery, ophthalmic surgery, and ear, nose, and throat surgery.
+The specialty areas of plastic and reconstructive surgery, thoracic, peripheral and cardiovascular surgery and neurosurgery.
 It emphasizes patient care, surgical anatomy, supplies and equipment needed, sequence of procedures, pathophysiology, diagnostic tests, preoperative and postoperative care, and complications of surgical procedures.
 3 credits.

-SURG1114 Clinical Practicum II This course is a continuation of SURG1013 with a focus on moderately complex surgical cases.
-An increased level of proficiency is achieved in all areas of the operating room., 4 credits.
+SURG1214 Clinical Practicum II This course is a continuation of SURG 1013 with a focus on moderately complex surgical cases.
+An increased level of proficiency is achieved in all areas of the operating room.
+It includes supervised clinical experience in the application of learned theory and principles, more complex procedures, aseptic techniques, safe practices, and beginning skills of sterilization and disinfection.
+Students will be assigned to cases in the operating room where they will learn to become proficient in their skills.
+4 credits.